Definition of Cash Equivalents

 Explanation

-Cash equivalents are recorded on the balance sheet under current assets and it includes the financial investments that can be readily converted into cash.
-It provide an understanding of the company’s short-term liquidity.
+Cash equivalents are recorded on the balance sheet under current assets, including the financial investments that can be readily converted into cash.
+It provides an understanding of the company’s short-term liquidity.
 The level of cash equivalents indicates whether the company would be able to meet its short term-liability or not.
-It follows that lower the cash equivalents lower the liquidity and vice-versa.
+It follows that lower cash equivalents lower liquidity and vice-versa.

-Since these do not carry a high risk, therefore, they are classified as low-risk and low-return class of investments by the investors.
-A company with high cash and cash equivalents is also a target for acquisitions or takeovers as the acquiring company would have readily available cash to finance their acquisition and other activities.
+Since these do not carry a high risk, therefore, they are classified as low-risk and low-return classes of investments by the investors.
+A company with high cash and cash equivalents is also a target for acquisitions or takeovers, as the acquiring company would have readily available money to finance its acquisition and other activities.

 Examples of Cash Equivalents

-- Commercial Papers: It is a kind of bearer document or promissory note issued by large companies to meet their short-term obligations.
+- Commercial Papers: Large corporations issue a bearer instrument or promissory note to satisfy their immediate liabilities.

 - Treasury Bills: Treasury bills or T- bills are generally government securities.
-They give no interest but are generally issued ata discount.
-Once the securities mature government provides the full maturity amount.
+Once the government pays the full maturity amount for the mature securities, they normally offer no interest but are issued at a discount.

-- Other Money Market Instruments: Apart from the above there are other money market instruments as well such as bankers’ acceptances, bills of exchange, repurchase agreement, short-lived mortgage, asset-backed securities, etc.
+- Other Money Market Instruments: Apart from the above, there are other money market instruments as well, such as bankers’ acceptances, bills of exchange, repurchase agreements, short-lived mortgages, asset-backed securities, etc.

 What Does Not Belong in Cash Equivalents?

-- Another exception is inventory which is a current asset but cannot be readily converted into cash in a general market scenario.
-For this reason, inventory is also not included in the calculation of the liquid/ quick ratio of the company.
+- Another exception is inventory, a current asset that cannot be readily converted into cash in a general market scenario.

 Uses of Cash Equivalents

-These has a number of uses as follows:
+These have a number of uses, as follows:

-- They can be used to meet short-term liabilities of the business such as account payables.
+- They can be applied to short-term obligations of the company, including account payables.

-- They can be used to buy inventories, meet operating expenses, and make other purchases.
+- They can be used to make purchases such as operating costs, inventory, and other items.

 - They indicate the liquidity position of the company.
-The higher the cash equivalents, the higher is the liquidity.
+The higher the cash equivalent, the higher the liquidity.

 - They help in the financing of acquisitions.